Pre-work and Notes

 Sign up for a Developer Edition org with Salesforce Billing, Conga Invoice Generation, and Salesforce CPQ.

 To complete this superbadge, you need a special Developer Edition org that contains Salesforce CPQ, Salesforce Billing, Conga Invoice Generation, and our sample data.
+CIG is a third party package addon to Salesforce Billing for creating invoices.
+By creating this special org with the included CIG package installation, you consent that the information you enter may be shared with Conga and handled in accordance with Conga's privacy statement.
 Get the free Developer Edition and connect it to Trailhead now so you can complete the challenges in this superbadge.

 Even if you've recently signed up for a special Billing-enabled Developer Edition org, sign up for a new one now.
 We're always adding new data.
 Also note that the managed packages expire after 90 days, so you may need a new org anyway.